GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw-dataset-from-node-allele-frequency-beacon.md

 | :-------------- | :--------------------------------------- | :-------------------------------------- |
 | `5`             | After successful completion of ⏩[Step 4](#84-remove-dataset-permissions) | AF beacon maintainer |

-Verify in the beacon that the withdrawn records in the dataset are not appearing in a beacon query of datasets and a beacon query of variants.
 Add the dataset ID to the file in path `/beacon/conf/datasets/datasets_conf.yml` and add a new item under it called isDeprecated setting it as True:
 ```yaml
 <dataset id>: